 Inflammations and Allergic Reactions

 When it comes to the health risks, it is the food inside the wraps you need to be careful about.
 Of these, wrapped chocolate is probably the most harmful.
-These can be easily spotted in their colorful wrappers.
+These can be easily spotted dogs in their colorful wrappers.
 If your pet has consumed chocolate along with the cover, it is advised to take immediate action.
 Wrap up your pet and take him to the vet.

 Greasy foods like burgers, meats, and fries can also induce a reaction.
 Your pet may suffer from intestinal inflammation.
 If he has also consumed some form of meat with the foil, it may cause an allergic reaction.
 The best method of ensuring your pet’s safety is to monitor his behavior and take him to the vet.